Ideal Customer Profile: Practical Guide And A Template

-Knowing you are focusing sales and marketing resources on the right companies isn’t all that easy, but one thing is certain: You can’t know if you haven’t defined a detailed Ideal Customer Profile(s).
+Knowing you are focusing sales and marketing resources on the right companies isn’t all that easy, but one thing is certain: You can’t know if you haven’t defined a detailed an ideal customer profile.
 Doing so is among the most important things you can do to maximize the relevance of your marketing and the results of your sales efforts.
 It also helps you streamline your sales prospecting process as you know what type of companies to target.
 But first things first.

 Rather, you simply know that a company is a solid opportunity to move forward with if it matches your Ideal Customer Profile.